GTmetrix Performance Blog

 • Minification essentially goes through your scripts and removes extraneous data like comments, formatting, whitespace and other things that computers don’t need to read.

-• Combining CSS/JavaScript files takes the contents of each individual file and aggregates them all into a single file.
+• Combining JavaScript files takes the contents of each individual file and aggregates them all into a single file.

 Because these processes modify data, they may break functionality due to coding typos, syntax errors, duplicate function names, etc.